-When, without knowing why, things come to us when we just needed them, someone solves a problem to us when we just thought about him/her, or a door opens for the next step after having completed the previous one, this is synchronicity.
+When, without knowing why, things come to us when we just needed them, someone solves a problem for us when we just thought about it, or a door opens for the next step to start after having completed the previous one, this is synchronicity.
 The succession of synchronized events in pursuit of a specific objective, conscious or unconscious, are the ones that we crossed out as coincidences because we are surprised that everything is happening so perfectly and in a linear way.

 Examples of synchronicity

 The succession of events that come to us at the moment we need them is infinite.
 If we are thinking about a topic that concerns us and suddenly a friend leaves us a book in a total and spontaneous way that provides us the right information, if we want to get a determined object and you hear a conversation between two people talking about a store that has just brought it, this is synchronicity; if it turns out that we are secretly thinking about changing our job and a colleague comments you that he/she has heard that company “ABC” is looking for someone, etc. Everything that we mark as coincidence is part of the world of synchronicity.

 Synchronicity has an analogy with what we explained not so long about the operation of the Law of Attraction.
 As Paulo Coelho said in The Alchemist: “When you want something, the whole universe conspires so you can get it“.

 The following model, described by Aaron Murakami, can help us understand it better: